Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: Structuring the pure lambda calculus's strategy space

 The eval-apply evaluation template shown at the top of Figure~\ref{fig:generic-eval-apply-3} (page~\pageref{fig:generic-eval-apply-3}) generalises every formula with a parameter.
 The template defines an eval-apply evaluator $\ea$ with evaluator parameters $\la$, $\opone$, $\arone$, $\optwo$ and $\artwo$.
 The coloured parameters respectively determine the evaluator's \R{weakness}, \E{strictness}, and \B{headness}.
 (We explain the need for colours in a moment.)
 The use of parameters also permits the instantiation of subsidiaries and the control of staged evaluation in rule \textsc{neu} ($\opone$ followed by $\optwo$).
 Concretely, in the \textsc{abs} rule, the $\la$ parameter determines the evaluation of ($\la$mbda) abstractions.
 In the leftmost formula of \textsc{con} and \textsc{neu}, the \emph{shared} $\opone$ parameter determines the evaluation of operators in applications.
 In the \textsc{con} rule, the $\arone$ parameter determines the evaluation of operands (\E{ar}guments) of redexes.
 In the \textsc{neu} rule, the $\optwo$ parameter determines the further evaluation of operators of neutrals.
 The $\artwo$ parameter determines the evaluation of operands of neutrals.
 The values provided for all these parameters, and their interaction, determine the type of evaluation and form of final result ($\WHNF$, $\WNF$, etc.).
 The meaning of the numbering of parameters differ.
 The $\opone$ and $\optwo$ parameters are stages (\textsc{neu}) whereas $\arone$ and $\artwo$ are independent parameters for respectively evaluating operands in a redex (\textsc{con}) and in a neutral (\textsc{neu}).
 Thus, we use colours for the important parameters $\la$, $\arone$, and $\artwo$.
 The colours are also a visual aid and will be most useful from Section~\ref{sec:sub:cube} onwards.

 Recall from Section~\ref{sec:summary-survey} that the staged evaluation of the operator in rule \textsc{neu} with $\opone$ and $\optwo$ is not a variability point because it is subsumed by the uniform/hybrid configuration.
 Only hybrid strategies use $\optwo$ in \textsc{neu} because they use the subsidiary on $\opone$ in \textsc{neu} and \textsc{con}.
 Consequently, there is no $\optwo$ parameter in rule \textsc{con}.
-It would be nonsensical because the strategy would evaluate the operator beyond the abstraction but would contract the redex with the abstraction.
+It would be nonsensical because the operator abstraction $\lambda x.B$ would be further evaluated using $\optwo$ but the redex $(\lambda x.B)N'$ would be contracted with the abstraction.

-The instantiation table at the middle of Figure~\ref{fig:generic-eval-apply-3} shows that the evaluation template expresses all the eval-apply evaluators in Figures~\ref{fig:strategies1} and~\ref{fig:strategies2}.
+The instantiation table in the middle of Figure~\ref{fig:generic-eval-apply-3} shows that the evaluation template expresses all the eval-apply evaluators in Figures~\ref{fig:strategies1} and~\ref{fig:strategies2}.
 More evaluators can be obtained by playing with the parameters.
 This is how we originally obtained head applicative order ($\ho$), spine applicative order ($\so$), and balanced spine applicative order ($\bs$).
 We will obtain more novel evaluators in this fashion throughout this Section~\ref{sec:regimentation}.